The South Australian Certificate of Education

 Students who complete the SACE are eligible for University entry, provided they meet certain requirements.
 For University entry, students need to achieve 80 credits at Stage 2, including three Stage 2 subjects worth 20 credits each.
 The final Stage 2 credits can be gained in a variety of ways, as defined by the Universities.
 Universities may also specify required subjects for some of their courses.

-Full details of University and TAFE entry requirements are included in the Tertiary Entrance Booklet which is published by the South Australian Tertiary Admissions Centre and provided to senior students through the school.
+Full details of University and TAFE entry requirements are included in the Tertiary Entrance Booklet which is published by the South Australian Tertiary Admissions Centre.

 The SACE offers a range of Stage 1 and Stage 2 modified subjects to provide opportunities for students with disabilities to demonstrate their learning.
 Modified subjects are intended for students who have any of the following: